dwij-2811/E-commerce-Web-Application-Backend/README.md

 This project contains source code for web applications backend developed in flask framework.

+Full project can be found at https://www.amdavadistreetz.com/products/

 There are several different routes:

 - addons - A blueprint that defines addons routes for the application.
-Spporting Add, Delete, Update and Retrieve addons from dynamodb.
+Spporting Add, Delete, Update and Retrieve addons from AWS RDS Postgres.
 - customization - A blueprint that defines analytics routes for the application.
-Spporting Add, Delete, Update and Retrieve customizations from dynamodb.
+Spporting Add, Delete, Update and Retrieve customizations from AWS RDS Postgres.
 - products - A blueprint that defines analytics routes for the application.
-Spporting Add, Delete, Update and Retrieve products from dynamodb.
+Spporting Add, Delete, Update and Retrieve products from AWS RDS Postgres.
 - categories - A blueprint that defines analytics routes for the application.
-Spporting Add, Delete, Update and Retrieve categories from dynamodb.
+Spporting Add, Delete, Update and Retrieve categories from AWS RDS Postgres.
 - users - A blueprint that defines analytics routes for the application.
-Spporting Register, Login, ResetPassword, Store address, Store payments etc. for users from dynamodb.
+Spporting Register, Login, ResetPassword, Store address, Store payments etc. for users from AWS RDS Postgres.
 - analytics - A blueprint that defines analytics routes for the application.

 ## Users Routes